-This is another day off-road as we visit the sacred temple at Muktinath.
+Amazingly the road from Kagbeni to the sacred temple at Muktinath is well surfaced tarmac.
 Situated at an altitude of 3,710 meters (12,172 feet) at the base of the Thorong La mountain pass in the Mustang district, Muktinath is a highly venerated sacred place for both Hindus and Buddhists.
 The road is exciting, the scenery unforgettable and the local people are extremely welcoming.
 A day you will never forget.

 Another great days riding as we head back to civilisation.
 We will take some time to explore some of the lovely villages on the way back to Pokhara.
 In particular, Marpha which is popular for Marpha Brandy produced from local fruits.
 Lete is another beautiful village in the Mustang district of Northern Nepal with great views of the Dhaulagiri, Annapurna, Nilgiri and Tukuche peaks.

 Day 11 – Exploring Pokhara (3 Nov 2020)

 A well earned rest day in Pokhara.
 There are two distinct sides to Pokhara and both are worth exploring.
 Firstly, there is Lakeside, located around the stunning Lake Phewa Tal.
 This is the perfect place to recharge the batteries, drink beer in the extremely friendly music bars, eat huge steaks and generally chill out.
 Then there is Old Pokhara, where you will see the real Nepal.